-- 13.1 The College reserves the right to refuse admission, at the college's discretion and after full consideration by a senior manager, to an applicant who: - a) Does not meet the admission criteria (if this is due to previous qualifications, in most cases alternative provision will be recommended) - b) Is not able to provide a reference or report indicating an appropriate commitment to study - c) Withholds information; provides false or misleading information - d) Has convictions that have not been spent or can never become spent.
-This procedure may also be invoked where information is available concerning activities outside the law or the expression of beliefs, which present a clear and immediate danger of infraction of the law - e) Has previously been excluded from New City College or another education institution - f) Has previously attended this or another education establishment and not completed courses, including all external assessments - g) Has outstanding debts to the College - h) Poses a significant threat or danger.
-The College recognises it has a duty of care to students and staff and thus reserves the right not to admit an applicant where it deems that they could be a significant risk to self or others. - i) Is unable to demonstrate fitness to study.
+- 13.1 The College reserves the right to refuse admission, at the college's discretion and after full consideration by a senior manager, to an applicant who: - a) Does not meet the admission criteria (if this is due to previous qualifications, in most cases alternative provision will be recommended). - b) Is not able to provide a reference or report indicating an appropriate commitment to study. - c) Has previously attended New City College or another education establishment and not completed courses, including all external assessments. - d) Has previously studied at New City College and had attendance levels below the accepted threshold and/or any behaviour concerns, including prior disciplinaries.

+- e) Has previously been excluded from New City College or another education establishment. - f) Has outstanding debts to the College. - g) Withholds information; provides false or misleading information. - h) Has convictions that have not been spent or can never become spent.
+This procedure may also be invoked where information is available concerning activities outside the law or the expression of beliefs, which present a clear and immediate danger of infraction of the law. - i) Poses a significant threat or danger.
+The College recognises it has a duty of care to students and staff and thus reserves the right not to admit an applicant where it deems that they could be a significant risk to self or others. - j) Is unable to demonstrate fitness to study.
 By fitness to study, the College identifies that due to medical or health grounds the student is not able to engage and meet the requirements of their programme of study as they intended or desired.
 The College will use its best endeavours, which include reasonable adjustments, but recognises that in some cases fitness to study issues may preclude admission.